-“We provided to (MiLB president) Pat O’Connor, at his request, and with an assurance from him that he would keep it confidential, which he subsequently broke, a list of the facilities that we felt needed to be upgraded and if they couldn’t be upgraded that we were not prepared to operate in.
+“We provided to (MiLB president) Pat O’Conner, at his request, and with an assurance from him that he would keep it confidential, which he subsequently broke, a list of the facilities that we felt needed to be upgraded and if they couldn’t be upgraded that we were not prepared to operate in.
 Yes, we did do that.”

 OK, wow!
-So MLB sent this list of teams to Pat O’Connor, and then O’Connor decided to leak it to the New York Times?
+So MLB sent this list of teams to Pat O’Conner, and then O’Conner decided to leak it to the New York Times?
 Holy cow.
 We’ll dig into this (along with a bunch of other controversy and drama) later in this article, but for now, let’s examine this list of 42 teams.
 Here is a simple list of the 42, starting at Double-A and working down to the Rookie level.

 1. Binghamton Rumble Ponies

 2. Erie SeaWolves